-• All members must acquaint themselves with the Emergency Evacuation Plan, copies of which are displayed at each entrance to WSQ Hall.

-- When an emergency evacuation is declared and the evacuation signal (air horn) is sounded, all persons in the building must evacuate immediately.
+- All members must acquaint themselves with the Emergency Evacuation Plan, copies of which are displayed at each entrance to WSQ Hall. - When an emergency evacuation is declared and the evacuation signal (air horn) is sounded, all persons in the building must evacuate immediately.
 The evacuation will be done in a calm and orderly manner with priority being given to evacuation of disabled persons.
-All persons will make their way to the designated assembly area as shown on the Emergency Evacuation Plan. - The Convenor on Duty will, if possible, secure the Attendance Book and together with all Convenors and Assistant Convenors present, ensure that all parts of the building (Workshop, Auditorium, kitchen, Library, toilets, Office and stores) are clear before they evacuate the building. - The Convenor on Duty will also designate one or more persons to check the basement area. - At the assembly area, the Convenor of the Day will call the roll to ensure that all persons known to be in the building and/or listed in the Attendance Book are safe and accounted for. - If the emergency involves a fire, the Convenor of the Day will personally or by direction contact Queensland Fire and Rescue Authority (phone 000) and request urgent assistance.
-If possible and if personal safety is not threatened, an attempt will be made to put out the fire using the available fire extinguishers or hoses. - When the emergency situation no longer exists, the Convenor of the Day (or Fire and Rescue Authority if attending) will give the all clear and those assembled will be allowed to return to the building. - To maintain preparedness, at least two emergency evacuation drills (daytime and evening) must be carried out at least annually.
-Details of the evacuation drills will be recorded in the Emergency Evacuation Management Plan Manual located in the Emergency Information box in the Office. - Smoke alarms installed in the Auditorium will be checked annually (usually in April) and the batteries replaced (Management Committee responsibility).
+All persons will make their way to the designated assembly area as shown on the Emergency Evacuation Plan. - The Duty Convenor will, if possible, secure the Attendance Book and together with all Convenors and Assistant Convenors as appropriate, ensure that all parts of the building which are accessible are clear before they evacuate the building. - The Duty Convenor will also designate one or more persons to check the basement area. - At the assembly area, the Duty Convenor will call the roll to ensure that all persons known to be in the building and/or listed in the Attendance Book are safe and accounted for. - If the emergency involves a fire, the Duty Convenor will personally or by direction contact Queensland Fire and Rescue Authority (phone 000) and request urgent assistance.
+If possible and if personal safety is not threatened, an attempt will be made to put out the fire using the available fire extinguishers or hoses. - When the emergency situation no longer exists, the Duty Convenor (or Fire and Rescue Authority if attending) will give the all clear and those assembled will be allowed to return to the building. - To maintain preparedness, at least two emergency evacuation drills (daytime and evening) must be carried out at least annually.
+Details of the evacuation drills will be recorded in the Emergency Evacuation Management Plan Manual located in the Emergency Information box in the Office. - Smoke alarms installed in the Auditorium will be checked annually (usually in April) and the batteries replaced (WSQ Management Committee responsibility).